 It’s a hard possibility to face, but your tenant might be playing you.
 Some tenants are master manipulators and will try to befriend their landlord just to get what they want.
 Hopefully, that doesn’t happen to you.
 The only way to know is to watch how your tenant acts when they move out.

-It would be horrible to spend a year or more thinking you’re friends with your tenant, when in reality, they’re only using you for perks.
+It would be horrible to spend a year or more thinking your friends with your tenant, when in reality, they’re only using you for perks.

 5. Resentment can build up over time and then explode